reubenmiller/go-c8y-cli/docs/_docs/concepts/templates.md

 | rand.float3 | Random float32 between 0 and 1 |
 | rand.float4 | Random float32 between 0 and 1 |

+**Note**

+The random values are assigned as variables and not functions.
+This means if you reference `rand.int` twice in the template, it will have the same value.

-More information about jsonnet and it's synatax can be found [here](https://jsonnet.org/)
+Additional information about jsonnet and it's synatax can be found [here](https://jsonnet.org/)

 ### Complex Example

-Add a complex device managed object where the number of installed software applications in the c8y_SoftwareList fragment can be set via a variable
+Add a complex device managed object where the number of installed software applications in the `c8y_SoftwareList` fragment can be set via the command line.

-*device.template.jsonnet*
+*File: device.template.jsonnet*

 ```jsonnet
 // Helper: Create software entry